 - U.S. Mail: Claim Forms can be submitted to the Settlement Administrator using the address: Viking VK457 Sprinkler Class Action Settlement, Settlement Administrator, P.O.
 Box 3127, Portland, OR 97208-3127.

 If you need a copy of the paper Claim Form, you may download one here.

-The deadline for submitting a Replacement Claim is January 18, 2022, and the deadline for submitting an Activation Claim is July 18, 2022.
+The deadline for submitting a Replacement Claim is 18 months after the Effective Date, and the deadline for submitting an Activation Claim is 24 months after the Effective Date.
 However, it is recommended you submit your Claim Form as soon as possible.

 Please check this website any updates regarding Claim Form deadline dates.Back To Top

 What are the Released Claims?

 Per the Settlement Agreement, the Released Claims are as follows: